bloch-elkouby-lab/website/index.md

 {% capture text %}

-The lab is focusing on *Suicide Research* and *Multi-cultural Research* projects.
+The lab is focusing on suicide prevention, psychotherapy process and multi-cultural research projects.

 {%
   include button.html